Product Playbook · In-Office Procedures

 In-Office Treatments

-When at-home care is not enough, these procedures treat the cause: clearing the lid margin, warming and expressing the glands, calming inflammation, and conserving tears.
+When at-home care is not enough, these procedures treat the cause: clearing the lid margin, warming and expressing the glands, calming inflammation, conserving tears, and resetting the surface.

 Treatment · In stock